GSSD-1/test-repository/README.md

-I'll probably upload random things in this repo
+I'll probably upload random stuff in this repo